LucasGuliano/find_con_darks/README.md

 The hot pixel analysis counts the number of Hot (5&sigma; pixels) in the level 1 IRIS observations.
 For more information navigate to the IRIS_dark_and_hot_pixel sub-folder and read the README.md inside.

-The program works automaticaly because the plots output to the 'Z' window in IDL.
+The program works automatically because the plots output to the 'Z' window in IDL.
 Therefore, the job maybe cronned.

-My process_darks.csh looks like the following:
+A general process_darks.csh can look like the following:

 >#/bin/tcsh
 >setenv PYTHONPATH /PathToMyPythonLibrary/personaladditions/code/python